chr33z/vscode-lingua/README.md

 ## Goals:

-Lingua's goals is to help developers creating, and managing translations with ngx-translate, right in the editor.
+Lingua's goals is to help developers creating, and managing translations with ngx-translate, directly in the editor.
 With Lingua you can:

--   Create translations from the context menu
+-   Create translations directly in your `html` or `ts` file
--   Show the default translation of an identifier when hovering over it
--   Find a translation in your lang-file from an identifier
+-   Change translation directly in your `html` or `ts` file
+-   Lookup the translations in your editor
+-   Autocomplete translation identifiers in `html`
 -   Analyse translation usage (e.g. how many translations, how many unused translations, ...)
--   Delete unused translations
+-   Find translations in your language-file

 ![Lingua creating translations.
 A demo video.](images/example_1.gif)